pyuvaraj37/vitis_tutorial/README.md

 Inside the Makefile will have different configurations such as run, build, or host.
 When compiling the kernel a TARGET needs to be set, there are three options sw_emu, hw_emu and hw. sw_emu is software emulation and should be used to quickly verify software correctness (Compiles quickly and runs quickly), cannot be used to verify hardware correctness. hw_emu is hardware emulation, and simulates the hardware implmentation to verifty hardware correctness (compiles quickly but runs slow). hw generates a bitstream that programs the device (compiles very slowly, and runs fast).
 Using a combination of these different TARGETs, we can debug our design.

 The PLATFORM is the specific device that we are developing for.
 Generally **/opt/xilinx/platforms/** is the location of all the platforms that are installed on the machine.
+We then have to provide the make file a platform file (.xpfm).

 ### make run <TARGET> <PLATFORM>